jmcastagnetto/examples-from-mlwr/README.md

 The book's CSV files are *not* included.
 You can get from the publisher directly.

-It is an excercise to learn more about ML and `caret`
+It is a personal excercise for me to learn more about ML and `caret`